sirredbeard/DAP/README.md

 identify_cases.py

     - opens possible cases in POSSIBLE_CASE
-    - matches cases in POSSIBLE_CASE to people using the plpl api, via api_interfaces.py
+    - matches cases in POSSIBLE_CASE to people using the pipl api, via api_interfaces.py
     - if a match is found, case is moved to possible cases in POSSIBLE_CASE
     - if a match is not found, case is moved to rejected cases in REJECTEDCASES and noted why